Falling into You: Accolades

-Dion was also nominated for many Billboard Music Awards in 1996 and 1997, including Top Pop Artist, Top Billboard 200 Album Artist, Hot 100 Singles Artist, Hot Adult Contemporary Artist and Hot Adult Top 40 Artist.
-"Because You Loved Me" was nominated in the categories Hot 100 Singles, Hot 100 Singles Airplay, Hot Adult Contemporary Singles & Tracks and Hot Adult Top 40 Singles & Tracks, and Falling into You was nominated for Top Billboard 200 Album.
-She was nominated for Blockbuster Entertainment Awards in categories Favorite Female Artist - Pop and Favourite Song from a Movie ("Because You Loved Me").
-At the 1997 BRIT Awards, Dion was nominated for Best International Female.
-She was nominated twice for Echo Awards for International Female Artist of the Year and Danish Music Awards for Best International Female Singer.
-Dion was also nominated for MuchMusic Video Award for Peoples Choice: Favourite International Artist.
+Dion received multiple nominations at the Billboard Music Awards in 1996 and 1997, including Top Pop Artist, Top Billboard 200 Album Artist, Hot 100 Singles Artist, Hot Adult Contemporary Artist, and Hot Adult Top 40 Artist.
+"Because You Loved Me" was nominated for Hot 100 Singles, Hot 100 Singles Airplay, Hot Adult Contemporary Singles & Tracks, and Hot Adult Top 40 Singles & Tracks, while Falling into You was nominated for Top Billboard 200 Album.
+She also received nominations at the Blockbuster Entertainment Awards for Favorite Female Artist – Pop and Favorite Song from a Movie ("Because You Loved Me").
+At the 1997 BRIT Awards, Dion was nominated for Best International Female, and she received two nominations for Echo Awards for International Female Artist of the Year and two for the Danish Music Awards for Best International Female Singer.
+She was also nominated for the MuchMusic Video Award for Peoples Choice: Favourite International Artist.

-Additionally, "Because You Loved Me" was nominated for Academy Award for Best Original Song and Golden Globe Award for Best Original Song.
-It also won an ASCAP Film and Television Music Award for Most Performed Song from Motion Picture and ASCAP Pop Awards for Most Performed Song in 1997, 1998 and 1999.
-"It's All Coming Back to Me Now" won a BMI Pop Award for Song of the Year.
-Both "It's All Coming Back to Me Now" and "All by Myself" won BMI Pop Awards for Most Performed Songs.
-"The Power of the Dream", included on 2CD limited editions of Falling into You, won a BMI Film & TV Award in the category Special Recognition: The Olympic Tribute Award and was nominated for Emmy Award for Outstanding Music and Lyrics.
+"Because You Loved Me" was nominated for both the Academy Award for Best Original Song and the Golden Globe Award for Best Original Song.
+It also received an ASCAP Film and Television Music Award for Most Performed Song from Motion Picture and ASCAP Pop Awards for Most Performed Song in 1997, 1998, and 1999.
+"It's All Coming Back to Me Now" won a BMI Pop Award for Song of the Year, while both that song and "All by Myself" received BMI Pop Awards for Most Performed Songs.
+"The Power of the Dream", included on limited 2‑CD editions of Falling into You, won a BMI Film & TV Award in the category Special Recognition: The Olympic Tribute Award and was nominated for the Emmy Award for Outstanding Music and Lyrics.